australia outback

 Hi Scott,

-this is a wonderful, and challenging expedition!
+Following the Burke & Wills' route across Australia is a wonderful, and challenging expedition!
 I totally understand your fascination for the Australian explores.
 When I see the barren and harsh environment in the Australian Outback, I often try to imagine what it was like to go there without knowledge what to expect, and often without proper provisions.

-The Outback Guide has many readers from Australia.
+I am willing to do whatever I can to help you to achieve your goal.
 The website can provide you with a platform for your planning.
 Ask your questions, and I am sure you will get great advice.

-Of course I've got a rough idea about Burke & Wills' route.
-Do you plan to drive on defined roads and tracks, or does your expedition also go cross-country?
+• Do you plan to drive on defined roads and tracks, or does your expedition also go cross-country?

-How long do you need for the expedition?
+• How long do you need for the expedition?
 Do you have an idea yet?

 I would say the Australian winter is be the best time, although the nights might be cold, especially in the south.